I’ve travelled on safari in Tanzania at various times of year and each expedition has been both incredible and yet very different.

 - Peak season prices apply

-August is a continuation of July with even less chance of rain even along the coast.
+August continues July’s good weather, with even less chance of rain, even along the coast.
 The days are warm with sunny clear skies, but nights and early mornings are chilly in the parks.

-Temperatures usually hover in the mid-20s° C rarely touching 30° C in the southern plains of the Serengeti.
+Temperatures usually hover in the mid-20s° C, occasionally touching 30° C in the southern plains of the Serengeti.

-On the coast and islands it’s pretty much the same with excellent and stable weather to be expected every day.
-A great time for all beach and water related activities.
+On the coast and islands it’s pretty much the same, with excellent, stable weather to be expected every day.
+It’s a great time for all beach and water-related activities.

 Tanzania location | Daytime temperatures | Nighttime temperatures |